taiki-e/portable-atomic/README.md

   Since all MSP430 and AVR are single-core, we always provide atomic CAS for them without this cfg.

   Enabling this cfg for targets that have atomic CAS will result in a compile error.

-  The cfg interface is kept between versions, so it is designed to prevent downstream builds from breaking when upgrade to semver-incompatible version unless the portable-atomic types are exposed in the library's API.

   Feel free to submit an issue if your target is not supported yet.